Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you decide to pass an opportunity this year, keep in mind that there will be more down the road.

 How to apply to NASA as a High Schooler

 A CROEMita from Puerto Rico asks,

 “Hi, I am a high school student, and I was wondering how can I obtain an internship or scholarship from NASA?”

 We’ll have to leave questions on scholarships for another time.
-As for NASA high school internships, I’ll leave the latest link where you can apply here.
+As for NASA high school internships, I’ll leave the latest link where you can apply in the references below.